NervanaSystems/neon/doc/source/introductory_resources.rst

 The CIFAR10 dataset is provided as a pickled set of numpy arrays containing the uncompressed pixel buffers of each image.
 This dataset is small enough to easily fit in host memory.
-However, using the :py:class:`DataIterator<neon.data.dataiterator.DataIterator>` module is limited in that it does not allow for random flipping, cropping, or shuffling.
+However, using the :py:class:`ArrayIterator<neon.data.dataiterator.ArrayIterator>` module is limited in that it does not allow for random flipping, cropping, or shuffling.
 We therefore added the ability to write out CIFAR10 data as macrobatches so that the ImageLoader module could be used with this command: